plastic-labs/discord-python-starter/README.md

 The project contains a generic `fly.toml` that will run a single process for the discord bot.

-To deploy the bot, run `fly deploy`
+To launch the bot for the first time, run `fly launch`.
+Use `cat .env | fly secrets import` to add the environment variables to fly.

+After launching, use `fly deploy` to update your deployment.